 After my parents urged the school to look into why I had got this result, they arranged for me to be tested.
 After 3 hours in a room doing numerous tests, they came to the conclusion that I was a ‘bit’ dyslexic and had some visual stress.
 They suggested using a yellow overlay for my reading as well as having yellow paper to read and write on in exams.
 It did the job as I achieved 11 good GCSEs.

-Once I moved on to college I decided to declare on the application form that I was slightly dyslexic, so the college called me in and tested me themselves.
-After another few hours of tests they came to the conclusion that I was actually dyslexic – not just a ‘bit’ – and also slightly dyspraxic.
+Moving on to sixth form, I declared that I was slightly dyslexic on the application form, so the college called me in and tested me themselves.
+After another few hours of tests, they came to the conclusion that I was actually dyslexic – not just a ‘bit’ – and also slightly dyspraxic.
 It was a nice feeling to know the ‘why’ behind having to always feel like I was playing catch up in regards to keeping up in school.

-I chose to apply for many undergraduate placement schemes and after a long hard debate with myself I chose to say I was dyslexic on the application form.
+I chose to apply for many undergraduate placement schemes and after a long hard debate with myself, I chose to say I was dyslexic on the application form.
 After a few declined applications, I finally had a call from Enterprise to invite me for a job interview.

 After finally getting through all the stages in the application process it really came down to the assessment centre.
 It’s fair to say I was nervous, as anybody else in the same position would be too, but this heightens my dyslexia, putting me more on edge and affecting my ability to think straight.

 I qualified for 25% extra time in exams and without me asking for it the team had already printed everything on yellow paper for me and had offered me extra time for each of the assessments.
 I couldn’t have been more thankful.

 I was offered the position a few days later, and I was over the moon.
 Six months later I started.